-Mortality rates were based on the RP-2000 Combined Healthy Male and Female Mortality Tables (setback 1 year for males and females) for service retirement and beneficiaries of former members with adjustments for mortality improvements from the base year of 2012 based on Projection Scale AA.
-The RP-2000 Disabled Mortality Tables (setback 3 years for males and setback 1 year for females) are used to value disabled retirees.
+Mortality rates were based on the RP-2000 Employee Preretirement Mortality Table for male and female active participants (State employee's setback 4 years for males and females, Local employee's setback 2 years for males and 7 years for females) from the base year of 2013 using a generational approach based on the plan actuary's modified MP-2014 projection scale.
+Disability retirement rates were based on the RP-2000 Disabled Mortality Table (setback 3 years for males and set forward 1 year for females).